ginnawoo/clinical-fusion-master/README.md

 - Xuanwei Liu

 ## Acknowledgments
-We would like to extend our deepest gratitude to Professor Chufan Gao and Siddhartha Laghuvarapu + TAs for their invaluable guidance and support throughout this course.
+We would like to extend our deepest gratitude to Professor Jimeng Sun, Chufan Gao, and Siddhartha Laghuvarapu + TAs for their invaluable guidance and support throughout this course.
 This project would not be possible without their dedication and the environment they've fostered.

 *Copyright Notices: For the protection of copyright and to ensure compliance with legal standards, this repository utilizes only the file names and does not host, display, or distribute the actual data.
 All examples, code, and references within this repository strictly involve file names as placeholders.
 Users are advised to adhere to copyright laws when using actual data.
 To access the full dataset for MIMIC-III, please visit [Physionet](https://physionet.org/).*